 Understanding What Laws Apply to Your Texas Personal Injury Case

 After an accident in Houston, TX, you do not need to navigate statutes, case law, and exemptions by yourself.
-At Brian White & Associates, PC, our Houston personal injury lawyers specialize in Texas law and plaintiff litigation.We offer a free case evaluation to answer your questions, review applicable laws, and discuss your legal options.
+At Attorney Brian White Personal Injury Lawyers, our Houston personal injury lawyers specialize in Texas law and plaintiff litigation.We offer a free case evaluation to answer your questions, review applicable laws, and discuss your legal options.
 Contact us to schedule yours today.